Raymmar/download-twitter-spaces/README.md

 Once the extension is installed, you will be able to click on the icon to activate it and use it as intended.

-If you try to access Media Downloader on URL's outside of twitter you will get this warning.
+If you try to access Twitter Space Downloader on URL's outside of twitter you will get a warning.

 ![](https://gateway.ipfs.dxos.network/ipfs/QmX4tdmbTuCb7Bp7uqNW4mAfdwt9hTaibXwBA9XWdkpftC)